After completing this study unit you will be able to:

 Both parts of the pituitary have distinct connections and functions.
 The anterior lobe is the hormone-producing area (‘adeno-’ = gland (Gr.)), therefore the majority of the pituitary hormones get produced here.
 In contrast, neurohypophysis doesn't produce hormones, but rather stores and releases hormones produced by certain areas of the hypothalamus.

 The hypothalamus is the primary regulator of the pituitary gland, and consequently the endocrine system.
 It does this via two pathways: neural and nonneural/vascular.
 In the neural pathway, the hypothalamus controls the neurohypophysis via the hypothalamohypophyseal tract.
-In the vascular path, the hypothalamus influences the adenohypophysis via a vascular network known as the hypophyseal portal system.
+In the vascular pathway, the hypothalamus influences the adenohypophysis via a vascular network known as the hypophyseal portal system.

 Take a quiz